West accuses 'pariah state' Russia of global hacking campaign

 “The GRU’s actions are reckless and indiscriminate: they try to undermine and interfere in elections in other countries,” said British Foreign Secretary Jeremy Hunt.
 “Our message is clear - together with our allies, we will expose and respond to the GRU’s attempts to undermine international stability.”

-The GRU, now officially known in Russia by a shorter acronym GU, is also the agency Britain has blamed for the attack on former GRU spy Skripal with a nerve agent sprayed on his door.
+The GRU, now formally known in Russia by a shorter acronym GU, is the agency Britain has blamed for sending two agents to kill Skripal — himself a former GRU agent — with a nerve agent sprayed on his door.
+Russia says the two men were sightseers who visited Skripal’s home town twice on a weekend trip to England.

-Skripal, his daughter and a police officer fell seriously ill and a British woman later died after her partner found the poison in a discarded perfume bottle.
-Russia says the two men Britain blames for the attack were tourists who twice visited Skripal’s home town for sighteseeing during a weekend trip to England, a story Britain has dismissed as far-fetched.
+Skripal, his daughter and a police officer fell seriously ill and a British woman later died from poison her partner found in a discarded perfume bottle.

 After the Skripal poisoning, dozens of Western countries launched the biggest expulsion of Russian spies working under diplomatic cover since the height of the Cold War.
-Moscow replied with tit-for-tat expulsions of Westerners.
+Moscow replied with expulsions of Westerners.

 In a separate case on Thursday, a Norwegian court extended for a second two-week period the detention of a Russian citizen suspected of spying on Norway’s parliament.
 Norway arrested Mikhail Bochkaryov on Sept.
 21 as he was about to fly out of the country.
 Moscow says he is a Russian parliamentary staff member and has demanded Oslo lift the “absurd charges”.